vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 226 NOTES

 ways.
 They are known as prāṇa, apāna, samana, udāna, and vyāna.
 These particular forms of vital energy, although manifested distinctly in these five ways and functioning in different parts of the body, are basically resting in the general form of vital air.
 Their basic nature is to move forward' (uccārana).
-The general prāna is known as vibration (spanda), pulsation, blossoming, etc. At the start of the creative impulse, after manifestation of void, the con
+The general prāṇa is known as vibration (spanda), pulsation, blossoming, etc. At the start of the creative impulse, after manifestation of void, the con

 sciousness assumes the nature of vital energy.
 52. Karaṇa is a particular type of ānava upāya which relates to the

 meditation on the body, etc. 53.
 The supreme consciousness is self-luminous by nature.
 It is only

 because of its autonomy that it takes on the nature of everything.
 In other words, we can say that it shines in multifarious forms.
 One should meditate in the core of one's heart because the heart is the essence of all the principles, which abide closest to the heart.
 First of all the aspirant should meditate with concentration on the uni flavoredness (samarasya) of prāṇa, apāna, and udāna, represent ing the moon, the sun, and the fire.
 This meditation is to be per formed by stopping the outgoing and ingoing movement of vital air in such a way that prāṇa, apāna, and udāna, after giving up the functioning in their respective manners, become one, leaving out all distinctions.
-As fire blazes up with the churning process of arani, in a similar way, the opposing movement of both prāna and apāna, being stopped, enters into the current in the middle path, which transforms it into the fire of udāna, known as the great ter rible fire blazing upward.
+As fire blazes up with the churning process of arani, in a similar way, the opposing movement of both prāṇa and apāna, being stopped, enters into the current in the middle path, which transforms it into the fire of udāna, known as the great ter rible fire blazing upward.
 This fire is known as the great fire because it consumes the limitedness of the conscious subject, its object, and its instrument of knowledge.
 Thus, with attaining per fection in such meditation, the meditator becomes free from all limitations and then he makes an effort to attain oneness with the

 highest subject.
 54. The highest subject is supposed to be encircled with twelve energies.